arpastrana/compas_cem/README.md

 conda create -n cem COMPAS
 ```

 Next, activate the `cem` environment.
-Anaconda environments are like bubbles that keep installations and dependencies isolated from other parts of your machine.
+Anaconda environments are like bubbles that keep installations and dependencies isolated from other parts in your machine.
 In other words, what happens in `cem` stays in `cem`! 🕺🏻

 ```bash
 conda activate cem